Railroad Commission of Texas: Expansion to oil

 The agency's reach expanded as it took over responsibility for regulating oil pipelines (in 1917), oil and gas production (1919), natural gas delivery systems (1920), bus lines (1927), and trucking (1929).
 It grew from 12 employees in 1916 to 69 in 1930 and 566 in 1939.
 It does not have jurisdiction over investor-owned electric utility companies; that falls under the jurisdiction of the Public Utility Commission of Texas.

 A crisis for the petroleum industry was created by the East Texas oil boom of the 1930s, as prices plunged to 25¢ a barrel.
 The traditional TRC policy of negotiating compromises failed; the governor was forced to call in the state militia to enforce order.
 Texas oilmen decided they preferred state to federal regulation, and wanted the TRC to give out quotas so that every producer would get higher prices and profits.
 Pure Oil Company opposed the first statewide oil prorationing order, which was issued by the TRC in August 1930.
 The order, which was intended to conserve oil resources by limiting the number of barrels drilled per day, was seen by small producers, like Pure Oil, as a conspiracy between government and major companies to drive them out of business, and ultimately foster monopoly in the oil industry.

 Ernest O. Thompson (1892–1966), head of the TRC from 1932 to 1965, took charge of the agency, and indeed the oil industry, by appealing to an ideal of Texas's role in the global oil order—the civil religion of Texas oil.
 He cajoled, harangued, and browbeat recalcitrant producers into compliance with the TRC's prorationing orders.
 The New Deal allowed the TRC to set national oil policy.
 As late as the 1950s, the TRC controlled over 40% of United States’ crude production, and approximately half of estimated national proved reserves.
 It served as a model in the creation of OPEC.
 Gordon M. Griffin, chief engineer of the TRC during World War II, developed the formula for prorationing to keep production flowing for the military.

-Because the TRC needed access to the Texas headquarters of the various oil companies, it became a long term tenant at the Milam Building.
+Because the TRC needed access to the Texas headquarters of the various oil companies, it maintained long-term offices at San Antonio's Milam Building.

+Historic hearings

+From 1932 to 1972 a series of hearings were conducted by the Rail Road Commission of Texas.
+These hearings petitioned individuals such as legal examiners and engineers for the purpose of creating various rules and efficiency expectations for the proliferation of infrastructure with the purpose of "conservation and prevention of waste of crude petroleum and natural gas" as ordered by the organization.

+Modern hearings

+Hearings today are open to the public and discuss topics like pipeline safety, alternative fuel safety and various other matters under the commissions purview.